Anish1904/Phishing-detection-using-AI-/README.md

 # Phishing-detection-using-AI-
-Use of AI/ML to detect malacious mails and mitigate the risk caused by phishing mails
+Use of AI/ML to detect phishing websites and prevent from losses due to phishing attacks